lethain/staff-eng/content/guides/getting-in-the-room.md

 ---
-title: "Getting in the room, and stay there"
+title: Getting in the room, and stay there
-url: "/guides/getting-in-the-room"
+url: /guides/getting-in-the-room
-date: "2020-06-21"
+date: '2020-06-21'
+weight: 16000
+book_section: Getting the title where you are
 ---